elcorto/pass-cl/README.rst

     meta:bar
     more meta=baz

 where the second line could be the login name.

-A common use case is to copy the first line (the password) using ``pass -c foo`` into Clipboard.
-The default from ``pass insert foo`` results in a one-line file, so ``pass`` always copies the first line.
-Everything beyond the first line (metadata) is ignored.
-It can only be displayed with another ``pass foo``.
+However, everything beyond the first line is ignored by ``pass``.
+It can only be displayed with another ``pass foo`` and copied manually if needed.
+This extension additionally copies the second line (by default) to another X selection.

 Usage
 -----